kangminsukdotcom/blog/content/micro.md

 </script>

 ```
 This page is discoverable, but I don't want to display the URL on my website.
 I want this page to be my private diary.
-For me to enjoy writing and expresssing random, potentially shitty, thoughts.
-25-05-06
+For me to enjoy writing and expresssing random, potentially shitty, thoughts.25-05-06
 ```

 ```